Techwolf78/Logo-React/README.md

 ## PLEASE find the preview of the logo here " https://logo-react.vercel.app/ "

-# Assignment 2: Finding the Travel Route
+# Assignment 2: Finding the Travel Route - The code is in this file (TravelRouteFinder.java)

 Method to find the route traveled by the son